enthusiastic-js/form-observer/docs/form-validity-observer/README.md

 ### Method: `FormValidityObserver.observe(form: HTMLFormElement): boolean`

-Instructs the observer to validate any fields (belonging to the provided form) that a user interacts with, and registers the observer's validation functions with the provided form.
+Instructs the observer to validate any fields (belonging to the provided form) that a user interacts with, and registers the observer's validation methods with the provided form.
 Automatic field validation will only occur when a field belonging to the form emits an event matching one of the `types` that were specified during the observer's construction.
 Unlike the `FormObserver` and the `FormStorageObserver`, _the `FormValidityObserver` may only observe 1 form at a time_.

 Note that the `name` attribute is what the observer uses to [identify fields](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormControlsCollection/namedItem) during manual form validation and error handling.
 Therefore, a valid `name` is required for all validated fields. **If a field does not have a `name`, then it _will not_ participate in form validation.** Since the [web specification](https://www.w3.org/TR/html401/interact/forms.html#successful-controls) does not allow nameless fields to participate in form submission, this is likely a requirement that your application already satisfies.